resbaz/2015-02-11-instructor-training/schedule.md

   - Outside In
   - Structuring feedback
   - Video assessment
-  - Activity: lightning lessons & feedback (in groups)

 ###Session 6
- - Activity: lightning lessons & feedback (with class)
+ - Preparing for a workshop
+  - Bill and Damien to describe how they go about preparing to teach
+  - Activity: based on this [post](http://mozillascience.org/train-the-trainers-next-iterations/) and [discussion](http://forum.mozillascience.org/t/train-the-trainers-next-iterations/166)

 ###Session 7
- - Activity: Planning for upcoming bootcamps in Australia/NZ (in regional groups)
+ - Activity: Planning for upcoming workshops in Australia/NZ (in regional groups)
+  - Includes creating the website for upcoming workshops

+###Closing remarks (Damien, 15 min)
+ - Future directions for Software Carpentry in Australia
+  - Partnerships and affiliations with the Software Carpentry Foundation